 How long should I leave between servings of fruit?

 It’s recommended that you only have one serving of fruit at a time and leave 3 to 4 hours between serves (3).
 Spacing out your fruit helps reduce FODMAP stacking (this is where FODMAPs can build up in a meal or over the course of a day) and keep your symptoms settled.

 Where do I find information on low FODMAP fruit and serving sizes?

 The best place to find low FODMAP serving size information is in the Monash University FODMAP Diet app.
 This app is updated every couple of months and information comes straight from the lead researchers of the low FODMAP diet.

 Can I have two types of fruit in one meal?

 Yes you can.
-If you want to enjoy two types of fruit per meal then we would recommend using a half serve of each fruit – for example, this might be 1 small kiwifruit + 10 blueberries.
-A full serve of each of these fruits would be 2 small kiwifruit or 20 blueberries (about 1/4 cup).
+If you want to enjoy two types of fruit per meal then we would recommend using a half serve of each fruit – for example, this might be 1 small kiwifruit + 2 medium strawberries.
+A full serve of each of these fruits would be 2 small kiwifruit or 5 medium strawberries.

 Can I have more than 2 serves of fruit per day?

 If you are a fruit lover then you can increase the number of fruit servings you have per day.
 Just make sure you don’t reduce the number of vegetable servings you have as you increase your fruit intake.
-We’d also recommend that you leave 4 hours between each serving and choose fruits that are very low in FODMAPs like clementines, navel oranges, mandarins, strawberries or yellow papaya (3).
+We’d also recommend that you leave 4 hours between each serving (3).

-Are small serves of blueberries and raspberries okay on the low FODMAP diet?
+Are small serves raspberries and strawberries okay on the low FODMAP diet?